RichardAtCT/wp-migrate-releases/README.md

 # WP Migrate

-A CLI tool for migrating WordPress sites between servers using only FTP/SFTP access.
-No SSH required.
+A CLI tool for migrating WordPress sites between any servers.
+Works with SSH, SFTP, FTPS, or FTP — automatically uses the fastest method available.

 ## Quick Install